11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 How did we play Smelly Eggs?

-1. Use a pack of plastic eggs, these are great for this game as they have a little smelling hole and you can’t see what you are smelling.
+1. Use a pack of plastic eggs.
+These are great for this game because they have a little smelling hole.
+You can’t see what you are smelling.

 2. Take turns guessing the smell and then crack open the egg and reveal what’s inside.